teamthinqers/thinkersweb-backend/replit.md

 ## Changelog
 ```
 Changelog:
 - January 24, 2025.
+OPTIMIZED chat screen layout for improved message density and AboutPage header width:
+  * Significantly improved chat message density by reducing spacing from space-y-4 to space-y-3 and padding optimizations
+  * Reduced message bubble max-width from max-w-3xl to max-w-2xl for better screen utilization
+  * Optimized message text size to text-sm with leading-relaxed for better readability in compact layout
+  * Enhanced user message bubbles with amber/orange gradient matching DotSpark brand colors
+  * Added DotSpark mini logo icons for AI messages in timestamp area for better visual identification
+  * Reduced dot proposal section sizes with text-sm and text-xs for compact display
+  * Optimized input area padding from p-4 to p-3 and reduced button gaps for space efficiency
+  * Updated New Chat buttons to use RefreshCw icon instead of Plus icon for better semantic meaning
+  * Reduced AboutPage header width from full container to max-w-5xl for more focused layout
+  * Chat screen now accommodates significantly more messages without feeling cramped after 3-4 exchanges
+- January 24, 2025.
 COMPLETED comprehensive visual enhancement with ChatGPT-level professional polish:
   * Enhanced chat page header and sidebar with premium styling using sophisticated gradient backgrounds
   * Added comprehensive visual polish with consistent amber/orange brand gradients throughout platform